shirleyzzr1/FinalProject/README.md

 ### Modification

 For shoeDetection Scene, check CameraStreaming to test the scene with RGBCamera or uncheck it to test the result for single picture.

+### Results

+Saved pacedata can be viewed under Documents and saved videos can be viewed under Videos on your mobile phone